[Last Updated: 2023/09/15]

 Important note: If the setting for PDF Unicode CMAPs handling is set to Force, there is a possibility that some text could be incorrectly parsed.
 The most common symptom is that words will have a combination of capital and lowercase letters mixed in the same word when the document is opened in the Tagger.
 If this is the case, then start by looking at if there are any alternative glyphs being used in those specific words, or you can change the setting to Ignore.

-If you choose Ignore, it is very important to check for Hidden Facts and Hidden Data.
-We have information on these topics on the link below.
+If you choose Ignore, it is very important to check for Hidden Facts and Hidden Data because they will render your report invalid under ESMA Requirements and with your auditors.
+We have information on these topics on the links below.

 Detect Hidden Facts in Your ESEF Report